 UI Setting Description Valid Range Default Value TCP Alive Check Interval Specify the interval (in minutes) at which to check if the TCP connection is still alive.
 If there is no response from the other end of the connection after the specified time, the TCP connection will be terminated.
-A setting of 0 means the system will keep the TCP connection open and will not send any "keep alive" packets.
-1 to 99 7 Note Disabling this option can help free up device resources.
+A setting of 0 means the system will keep the TCP connection open and will not send any "keep alive" packets. m the other end connection will ill keep the TCP Note Disabling this option can help free up device resources.
 Max.
 Connections Specify the maximum number of simultaneous connections that the port will accept.
 Up to 2 hosts can simultaneously collect data from the same serial device.
 1 to 2 1

 UI Setting Description Valid Range Default Value TCP Data Port Specify the TCP port number for the serial port used to listen to connections and for other devices to contact.
 To avoid conflicts with well-known TCP ports, the default port is 4001.
 1 to 65535 4001 TCP Command Port Specify the TCP port number for MOXA IP-Serial Library commands.
 1 to 65535 9006 ✓ Note It is not necessary to reference this port number in your application when using the Moxa IP-Serial Library since the library automatically obtains the number from the device server.
 Only change this setting if there is a port number conflict with another application or device.
-Serial Port Inactivity Time Specify the time limit in milliseconds to keep the connection open if there is no data going to or from the serial device.
-If there is no activity for the specified time period, the connection will be terminated.
-A setting of 0 means the system will always keep the TCP connection open regardless of data activity.
-For many applications, this option should be set to 0, as the serial device may be idle for long periods of time.
-1 to 65535 0 ▲ Warning Serial Port Inactivity Time setting should be greater than the Force Transmit Interval in Data Packing settings.
+Serial Port Inactivity Time activity there is no data going to or from the serial device.
+If there is no 0 ▲ Warning Serial Port Inactivity Time setting should be greater than the Force Transmit Interval in Data Packing settings.
 Otherwise, the connection may be closed before the data in the buffer can be transmitted.
 To prevent the unintended loss of data due to the session being disconnected, it is highly recommended that this value is set large enough so that the intended data transfer is completed.